danielsousast/user-manager/README.md

   // 1 - Git Clone
   git clone https://github.com/danielsousast/user-manager.git

+  // 2 - Change directory
+  cd user-manager

-  // 2 - Copy the .env.example and set the environment variables
+  // 3 - Copy the .env.example and set the environment variables
   cp .env.example .env

-  // 3 - Run the services (Be sure to have docker and docker-compose installed) docker-compose up -d
+  // 4 - Run the services (Be sure to have docker and docker-compose installed) docker-compose up -d

-  // 4 - Once the services are running, its time to install the dependencies yarn install
+  // 5 - Once the services are running, its time to install the dependencies yarn or npm install

 ```